moggs2/decide-ai-ic-challenge/README.md

 For starting out the decide-ai-ic repo was forked on GitHub.

+Then the requirements were installed on a Debian 12 VPS like described in the repo.

+One change was made because Rust ws outdated:
+"rustup target add wasm32-wasi" was changed to "rustup target add wasm32-wasip1".
+Any missing wasm packageswhich came up during installatin were installed as well.
+The dfx.json was changed accordingly and can be found in this repo.

 Table of instructions counted for different input and output length.